 When it comes to questions like “Should I pursue a doctorate?” getting an answer from someone who has been there is often more helpful than any online research.
 But in our field, that can be challenging.
 Many social workers are the only ones in their roles at their jobs.
 That can make it difficult to find a mentor or connect with someone with more experience for career advice.
 Fortunately, NASW members can find a community of experienced practitioners where they can ask their questions and find insightful guidance.

-Walter Saunders, a social worker in Nevada and Secretary of the NASW-NV Chapter, is one such insightful professional, who often responds to questions on the NASW online discussion forums.
+Walter Saunders, a social worker in Nevada and Secretary of the NASW-NV Chapter, is one such insightful professional, who often responds to questions on MyNASW, the NASW members-only online discussion forums.
 A former drug and alcohol counselor, Saunders earned his BSW in 2018, his MSW in 2020 and is currently working on his PhD.

 The MyNASW discussion forum includes tens of thousands of members logged in, and more than 1,000 discussion posts and replies each month.

 “The NASW online community has always been relatively active—a segment of us is more active in posts than other members,” Saunders said of the NASW Forums.
 “We discuss diverse topics—sometimes heated, most times very supportive—that is social work advocacy in action.”

 In his experience, Saunders says topics can vary widely and cover the breadth of social workers’ interests.
 Some examples of recent discussion topics include: